JavierRosales/Pands-Project/README.md

 In 1936 he introduced the *Iris Flower Data Set* as an example of discriminant analysis.
 This was a method used in statistics, pattern recognition and machine learning to find a linear combination that characterizes or separates two or more classes of objects or events.

 He worked in Cambridge from 1940 until 1956 where he published many more books and papers on data sets.
-In 1957 he retired to Adelaide, and he died in 1962.
+In 1957 he retired to Adelaide, and he died in 1962 from an operation he had to remove colon cancer.